The Internet Is Rotting

 For the sentence above I discovered this genuine translation: “It was as if a light had been kindled in a carved and painted lantern …”

 A search of this Nook version of the book confirmed it: Every instance of the word kindle had been replaced by nook, in perhaps an attempt to alter a previously made Kindle version of the book for Nook use.
+Here are some screenshots I took at the time:

 It is only a matter of time before the retroactive malleability of these forms of publishing becomes a new area of pressure and regulation for content censorship.
 If a book contains a passage that someone believes to be defamatory, the aggrieved person can sue over it—and receive monetary damages if they’re right.
 Rarely is the book’s existence itself called into question, if only because of the difficulty of putting the cat back into the bag after publishing.